Original air date: March 18, 1991

 - O.O.C.
 Is Serious Business: As a result of the Negative Space Wedgie, everyone starts acting off.

-- The unflappable Captain Picard screams in terror when he thinks the ceiling is descending toward him.
+- The unflappable Captain Picard screams in terror and sits down in a Troubled Fetal Position when he thinks the turbolift ceiling is descending toward him.

 - Worf is nearly Driven to Suicide.